retnuh/sievinator/README.md

 The project shows an evolution of steps, in different branches.
-The project itself provides a REST wrapper around what was originally a small prime number sieve but grew to be a bit more all-singing all dancing, including allowing you to get factors for numbers, test for primality, etc.  The main point was to expose the functionality of *SOMETHING*, where the something itself was reasonably self contained
+The project itself provides a REST wrapper around what was originally a small prime number sieve (for a seperate project) but grew to be a bit more all-singing all dancing, including allowing you to get factors for numbers, test for primality, etc.  The main point was to expose the functionality of *SOMETHING*, where the something itself was reasonably self contained